 Meg Ruby is a classically trained concert pianist, certified yoga instructor and sound/music healer.
 Meg currently lives in NYC.
-She teaches, performs and gives workshops internationally.
-Meg was Lecturer of Piano at the University of Massachusetts Lowell from 2012-2016.
-Most recently, Meg gave workshops at the Berklee College of Music, the International Expressive Arts Therapy Conference in Hong Kong, and at Expressive Arts Studio in Burlington, VT.
+She teaches, performs and gives masterclasses internationally.
+Meg was Lecturer of Piano at the University of Massachusetts Lowell from 2012-2016 and has recently given workshops at the Berklee College of Music, the International Expressive Arts Therapy Conference in Hong Kong, and at Expressive Arts Studio in Burlington, VT.
 She integrates her grounding in classical music and her extensive performance and teaching experience with her deep passion for yoga and healing.
 Meg shares her insights with others to help facilitate and guide them on their own journey of self-discovery through sound/music and movement.
 She sees music as a powerful vehicle for healing.
 Meg holds a Bachelor of Music in Performance from the University of Michigan, a Master of Music in Performance from Arizona State University, and Doctoral Studies at The Eastman School of Music.

 Meg uses tuning forks, Tibetan Bowls, percussion, singing, toning, movement, breath work, improvisation, and more in her group and private sessions.